robrich/aspire-accelerator-workshop/README.md

-TODO: describe the workshop !!!
+HACK: describe the workshop !!!